henrik/icporter/README.markdown

 # ICporter

-Exports ICA-banken bank transactions as JSON files on disk.
+Exports ICA-banken bank transactions as YAML files on disk.

 The exported files can be analyzed with [ICpenses](http://github.com/henrik/icpenses) to provide expense analysis.